 - Genomics is the branch of molecular biology concerned with the structure, function, evolution, and mapping of genomes.6

-- Health informatics uses digital patient data to inform and improve aspects of the healthcare system, from clinical trial recruitment, individual patient care and drug treatments to population-level health.7
+- Health informatics uses digital patient data to inform and improve aspects of the healthcare system, from clinical trial recruitment, individual patient care, and drug treatments to population-level health.7

 - Metabolomics is the study of the biochemistry of metabolism and metabolites.8

 AI and Computational Life Sciences is used extensively to analyze primary DNA, RNA, and protein sequences to identify protein-coding regions, RNA genes, regulatory sequences, structural motifs, and repetitive sequences.
 Sequences can be compared between organisms to determine evolutionary history (i.e., phylogenetic trees) or make functional predictions.

-Computational Life Sciences can also help analyze and understand genome and transcriptome sequencing data.
+AI and Computational Life Sciences can also help analyze and understand genome and transcriptome sequencing data.
 Using tools and software with raw sequence data, you can assemble, map, and annotate whole genomes, identify new transcripts, track genome changes across evolution, find genomic markers for diseases, and much more.

 Global gene expression can be measured by RNA sequencing (RNA-Seq), which has become widely used for whole transcriptome analysis.
-Computational Life Sciences processes and analyzes this data by acting as quality control for raw data, removing noise, aligning reads, annotating transcripts, identifying differentially expressed genes, and performing statistical analysis.
+AI and Computational Life Sciences processes and analyzes this data by acting as quality control for raw data, removing noise, aligning reads, annotating transcripts, identifying differentially expressed genes, and performing statistical analysis.

 Image analysis is used widely in biology to analyze cell morphology, organelle location, protein localization and trafficking, and nucleus organization.
-Computational Life Sciences help interpret images or look for patterns and associations with data of interest (i.e., transcriptomic or genomic signatures).
+AI and Computational Life Sciences help interpret images or look for patterns and associations with data of interest (i.e., transcriptomic or genomic signatures).

 Primary sequence analysis can help identify functional motifs and some secondary structural elements, but what about full 3-D tertiary and quaternary structures of proteins and protein complexes?